 4. Measure Your Boat for Shaft Length

-The right shaft of your trolling motor is absolutely vital to make sure your propeller stays submerged regardless of water and weather conditions.
+The right shaft of your trolling motor is vital to make sure your propeller stays submerged regardless of water and weather conditions.

 You will need to take measurements and calculate the right shaft length for your boat.
 The rule of thumb is to measure the distance from your chosen mounting location down to the water.
 You then should add another 20 inches (50cm).